jishu123456789/Pytessearact_Tsc/README.md

 ## Features

-- Accepts a PDF URL via a POST request.
+- Accepts a PDF URL via a POSTMAN request.
 - Downloads and converts the PDF to images.
 - Uses Tesseract OCR to extract text.
 - Returns the extracted text as a response.